 Aug.
 9, I made a giant penis-shaped brownie.

 Oct.
-21, I celebrated signing the lease for a senior house.
+21, I celebrated signing the lease for my future house senior year.

 Dec.
 5, I double fisted at Celia’s.